 This shift in technology offers pet food manufacturers the opportunity to run smaller, tailored, flexible batch sizes in parallel, reducing loading, cleaning and discharge times.
 And the great thing with an agile system like this, is that new bins of varying sizes can be added at any time, so scaling to meet market demands doesn’t mean costly factory extensions or refits.

-If you would like to explore some of the steps discussed in this blog with your particular manufacturing facility in mind, please contact our team one of our process engineers.
+If you would like to explore some of the steps discussed in this blog with your particular manufacturing facility in mind, please contact our team one of our process engineers or visit our Powder Handling Systems page to learn more about Matcon's equipment.